 Reinventing management to deal with the complexities of the world and, therefore, the complexities of business challenges is something that, so far, seems unlikely to come from Business Schools.

 Traditional management education has its roots in past, more predictable and stable times.
-If you look at the entire encyclopaedia of tools, frames, and methods, you’ll see that they all look today like a brave attempt to capture a realty that is moving faster the one can handle.
+If you look at the entire encyclopaedia of tools, frames, and methods, you’ll see that they all look today like a brave attempt to capture a reality that is moving faster than one can handle.
 It’s not that they are useless or inefficient, but that they feel a bit old and tired.
 They do not sit well in Silicon Valley, or many other valleys for that matter.
 Of course, Deans of Business Schools may beg to differ.

 The traditional human capital oriented functions such as HR, OD, L&D, Internal/External Communications are stuck.
 Communications a bit less, if anything because the digital toys force that tribe to its upgrade and to play differently.

 If you look at the HR/OD/L&D worldwide conferences, you’ll have a déjà vu.
 A slightly more elaborate Employee Engagement questionnaire, a sharing of the world ideas to reward employees plus, yet another praise of the work-life balance world, do not seem to me like ‘progress’.
 The tribe continues to talk to the tribe members.
 And they feel good about it.